QuickBooks Online Plans Comparison: 2023 Pricing & Subscription Levels

 Prepare Budgets | ✕ | ✓ |

 Retailers and wholesalers should choose Plus so that they can track the quantity on hand and the cost of inventory.
 Contractors should also select Plus to track the profitability of individual projects.
-Other businesses should consider whether tracking P&L by class and location is worth the extra $30 per month.
+Other businesses should consider whether tracking P&L by class and location is worth the extra $34 per month.

-QuickBooks Online Essentials vs Plus Case Study
+Advantages of QuickBooks Online Plus

 With Plus, you can make POs, track them, and send them to vendors.
 POs are essential because they help you specify what products and services you need from your vendor or supplier and by when you need them.
 When creating POs in Plus, you can input specific items you want to purchase.
 When your POs are fulfilled, you can convert them to a bill easily.

 Plus allows you to assign classes and locations to your transactions, so you can see how your business performs across divisions, locations, rep areas, or any units that are relevant to your business.
-If you run businesses in multiple locations and you want to see which one is most profitable, an upgrade to Plus from Essentials is worth the price.
+If you run businesses in multiple locations and want to see which one is most profitable, an upgrade to Plus from Essentials is worth the price.

 With Plus, you can create projects and add income, expenses, and wages.
 The Projects tool helps you manage different jobs and projects for your clients and track costs related to labor and materials.
-However, the problem with Plus or any of the other versions is that you can’t compare cost estimates to actual costs by project.

 Other features of Plus not present in Essentials include the ability to: